marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   :option:`-mno-` option to disable use of these instructions.

-  These extensions are also available as built-in functions: see x86 Built-in Functions, for details of the functions enabled and disabled by these switches.
+  These extensions are also available as built-in functions: see :ref:`x86-built-in-functions`, for details of the functions enabled and disabled by these switches.

   To generate SSE/SSE2 instructions automatically from floating-point